anaconda/anaconda-otel-ts/doc-files/quickstart.md

 - grpcs (gRPC protocol, TLS enabled)
 - grpc (gRPC protocol, TLS disabled)

+For debugging purposes the enpoint(s) may be set to "console:" in configuration, or use the ATEL_USE_CONSOLE=1 environment variable to bypass sending to a collector and instead dumping to the console.
+This flag is also exposed in the `Configuration` class via the `setUseConsoleOutput` method.

 ### Metric and Tracing Configuration
 If your use case requires different schemes/TLS settings, auth tokens, or CA certs for different signal types: you can pass varying auth token and cert file parameters to the endpoint setter.
 The function signature is: